Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 The genomic landscape of osteosarcoma is distinct from that of other childhood cancers.
 Compared with many adult cancers, it is characterized by an exceptionally high number of structural variants with a relatively small number of single nucleotide variants.[

-Key observations regarding the genomic landscape of osteosarcoma are summarized below:
+Key observations regarding the genomic landscape of osteosarcoma include the following:

 Figure 1.
 Circos plots of osteosarcoma cases from the National Cancer Institute's Therapeutically Applicable Research to Generate Effective Treatments (TARGET) project.
 The red lines in the interior circle connect chromosome regions involved in either intra- or inter-chromosomal translocations.
 Osteosarcoma is distinctive from other childhood cancers because it has a large number of intra- and inter-chromosomal translocations.
 Credit: National Cancer Institute.